Ruffy Biazon: House of Representatives (2016–2022)

 As his father decided not to seek reelection, he decided to run for a return to Congress in 2016.
 Allied with Mayor Jaime Fresnedi, he was successful that year, defeating Ronnie Ricketts.
 He was then reelected for a second consecutive term in 2019.

 Mayor of Muntinlupa (2022–present)

-Biazon ran for Mayor of Muntinlupa in 2022, with incumbent vice mayor Artemio Simundac as his running mate, switching places with incumbent mayor Jaime Fresnedi, who is term-limited.
-He ran under One Muntinlupa, a newly launched local party.
+Biazon ran for Mayor of Muntinlupa in 2022, with incumbent vice mayor Artemio Simundac as his running mate, switching places with incumbent mayor Jaime Fresnedi, who was term-limited.
+He ran under One Muntinlupa, a newly-launched local party.
 He won the mayoralty race in a landslide victory.

+In August 2024, One Muntinlupa announced that Biazon would run for reelection as mayor in 2025.
+He ran unopposed and was proclaimed the winner on May 13, 2025.
+On May 30, Biazon was convicted by the Sandiganbayan of graft in a case of the PDAF scam involving ₱1.95 million in public funds when he was a congressman and was sentenced to up to 10 years' imprisonment.